-- Encourages the reduction of hazardous waste generation.
+- Encourage the reduction of hazardous waste production.

-- Removal and cleanup of petroleum storage tanks in the state.
+- Remove and cleanup petroleum storage tanks in the state.

 Interested in reviewing and improving hazardous waste methods and regulations?
-Visit Hazardous Waste Forum to learn more.
+Visit the Hazardous Waste Forum page to learn more.

-For more information on Hazardous Waste Program fees and stakeholder efforts visit the Hazardous Waste Program Fee Stakeholder Workgroup page.
+For more information on Hazardous Waste Program fees and stakeholder efforts, visit the Hazardous Waste Fee Stakeholder Workgroup page.